poppy-project/poppy-docs/04-assembly-guides/01-introduction.md

 The electronic card is visible next to the robot, which is very advantageous to understand, manipulate, and plug extra sensors.
 No soldering is needed, you just need to add the shield for XL-320 motors on top of the Raspberry-Pi pins.

 This chapter will guide you through all steps required to entirely assemble an Ergo Jr. It will cover:

-* motor configuration
+* motors configuration
 * electronic assembly
 * hardware construction

-**The entire assembly should take about one or two hours** for the first time you built one.
+**The entire assembly should take about one or two hours** for the first time you build one.
 With more practice, half an hour should be more than enough.

 At the end of the process, you should have a working Poppy Ergo Jr, ready to move!

 We recommend you to follow carefully the instructions.
-Even if the Ergo Jr can be easily disassembled, it is always disappointing to need to start form scratch again because you forget to configure the motors, a wire is missing, or a motor is reversed.
+Even if the Ergo Jr can be easily disassembled, it is always disappointing to need to start from scratch again because you forget to configure the motors, a wire is missing, or a motor is reversed.

 ## Bill of materials